Phase 2 – Reopening Delaware

 Delaware beaches are open and subject to strict social distancing requirements and other restrictions.
 Click here to read the beach regulations for Delaware.

-All Delawareans are required to wear a facemask in public settings including grocery stores, doctor offices, pharmacies, public transportation.
+Visitors and Delawareans are required to wear a facemask (indoors with anyone outside their household) and in public settings including grocery stores, doctor offices, pharmacies, and public transportation.

 Get the most of your Delaware getaway by knowing the ins and outs of traveling during COVID-19 before your visit.
 The following are helpful guides: